⌛️ FLASH SALE ENDS MONDAY! ⌛️

 7hrs · 260km

 The road trip continues along the Panj River.
 Along the way, you'll pass through stunning terrain, with a rocky ravine deeply cut between the mountains and surreal-looking white sand dunes by the river.
 Looking over to the Afghan side, you'll spot 'ovrings' - perilous-looking paths cut into the steep rock walls, which are the only connections between villages.
 If you are lucky, you'll see locals walking light-footed with remarkable speed on these stunning constructions.
-In the evening you'll reach the already familiar guesthouse in Qalai Khumb, where you stayed earlier in the trip.
+In the evening you'll reach the already familiar guesthouse in Kalai Khumb, where you stayed earlier in the trip.

 Day 15